 ALL A land contract is an agreement for the sale of real property on installments (usually monthly).
-The
+The contract holder (seller of the property) retains title to the property until the entire purchase price is paid.

 Exclude the value of the property for both the contract holder and the purchaser.